Pritam16345/Smart-Traffic-System/README.md

-# SIH Smart Traffic Management System
+# Smart Traffic Management System

 This is an AI-based traffic management system developed for the Smart India Hackathon.
 The system uses Reinforcement Learning (Q-learning) to train an agent that can dynamically control traffic signals to reduce congestion.
 The simulation is built using SUMO.